-A transfer is a movement to a different job in the same department or a job in a different department that does not involve a promotion or demotion.
-Transfers within the same pay grade are normally made without an adjustment in pay.
+A transfer is movement to a different job in the same department or a job in a different department that does not involve a promotion or demotion.
+Transfers within the same pay grade may be made without an adjustment in pay.